 Ok, so there you have a very brief overview of some common debriefing models available for healthcare today.
 These are not the only examples, however, and we recommend looking around for the method or hybrid method which suits you best.

-For more information on video analysis with Codimg, get in touch with us today and we’ll talk through your needs and set you up with a free trial of our software.
+For more information on video observation and analysis with Codimg, get in touch with us today and we’ll talk through your needs and set you up with a free trial of our software.

 Until then, thanks for reading!

 ✔ Regular debriefings are extremely important for the smooth running of hospitals and healthcare centres.

 ✔ There are many different tools designed to ease the debriefing process.